I recently corresponded with a member of our local writers group about a standard science fiction device: the transporter.

 I have a bit of trivia (which you probably already know), regarding teleportation.
 It came from the book “Physics of the Impossible” I referred to in a previous email.

-The designers of the Star Trek series wanted to eliminate costly special effects required for space ships blasting off and landing, so they decided on teleportation (“Beam them up, Scotty.”) to transport crew members.
+The designers of the Star Trek series wanted to eliminate costly special effects required for space ships blasting off and landing, so they decided on teleportation (“Beam me up, Scotty.”) to transport crew members.
 They came under criticism from the scientific community because teleportation violated Heisenberg’s Uncertainty Principle.
 You could only do it by duplicating the position and velocity of every electron and every other particle in the body being transported—something Heisenberg’s principle specifically forbids.
 It’s impossible.

 Star Trek producers solved the problem by installing a (fictional) “Heisenberg Compensator” into the transport system.

 If this keeps up, I could become a science fiction fan.

 I see several other criticisms as well.
 Actually transporting the particles of physical matter that make up the body would be incredibly energy intensive.
 How far would they break down the particles of the body—into molecules?
 Atoms?
 They would also have to know the position and velocity—oh, Heisenberg again.